 We may use and disclose your personal information for marketing purposes.
 We may contact you about our products and services, the products and services of other Transurban retail brands, the products and services of other people, or related special offers from our business partners, that we think may be of interest to you.
 This information may be sent to you by email, SMS or by other means.
 You can opt-out or unsubscribe from receiving these types of promotional communications by:

-to government agencies, such as government agencies responsible for the operation of roads, transport or emergency services.
+to government agencies, such as government agencies responsible for the operation of roads, vehicle registration, transport or emergency services

-where you have consented, including to a secondary contact nominated on your account.
+where you have consented, to that disclosure, for example to a secondary contact nominated on your account or to one of our rewards partners

 to our consultants, contractors, subcontractors, suppliers, service providers, professional advisers and agents, such as: